edc061598/m2-1024-code-solutions/react-multiple-components/react-multiple-components-notes.md

 Answer the following questions in the provided markdown file before turning in this exercise:

 - What are the phases in the React design process?
+  Initializing, Mounting, Updating and Unmounting.
 - How does data flow in React?
+  Data flows in a single directiong through the components that are created in React.
 - How can children components modify state in their parents?
+  By passing event handlers down so that the children components can change the parent's state.
+Either controlled or uncontrolled.

 ## Notes